airtai/context-leakage-team/README.md

 ### Displaying the Reports

-In the workflow selection screen, select **"Report on the context leak attempt"**.
+In the workflow selection screen, select **"Report on the prompt leak attempt"**.
-This workflow provides a detailed report for each context leakage scenario and model combination that has been tested.
+This workflow provides a detailed report for each prompt leakage scenario and model combination that has been tested.

 ![Report flow](imgs/report_flow.png?raw=true "Report flow")

 ## Tested Models

 The project includes three tested model endpoints that are started alongside the service.
-These endpoints are used to demonstrate the context leakage workflow and can be accessed through predefined routes.
+These endpoints are used to demonstrate the prompt leakage workflow and can be accessed through predefined routes.
 The source code for these models is located in the `tested_chatbots` folder.

 ### Description of Tested Models